mfem/web/src/building.md

 cmake --build . -j 4
 ```
 ### Parallel build using CMake
-To build a parallel form of MFEM with CMake first build METIS and Hypre as described above.
+To build a parallel version of MFEM with CMake first build METIS and Hypre as described above.
 From the MFEM source directory, create a build directory.
 For example, using a build directory named `build`:
 ```sh
 cd mfem-4.5